1888 Minneapolis General Conference: Most Precious Message

-Refutation of Arianism
+The Godhead

-Waggoner centered his logical proof on the fact that Christ possesses "all the fullness of the Godhead" being "by nature the very substance of God, and having life in Himself, He is properly called Jehovah, the self-existent One."
-This is a truth no Arian would ever admit.
-However, it is also true that Waggoner would never have utilized the term Arian in a pejorative manner.
-While he rejected the idea that Christ was a created being, he still maintained: "There was a time when Christ proceeded forth and came from God, from the bosom of the Father (John 8:42; 1:18), but that time was so far back in the days of eternity that to finite comprehension it is practically without beginning."
-The nature and relationship of the Godhead, let alone the divinity of Christ, is too complex for human comprehension.
-Nonetheless, Waggoner's entire discussion on Christ and His righteousness was linked to the divinity of Christ.
+Waggoner centered his logical proof on the fact that Christ, as the Son of God, possesses "all the fullness of the Godhead" being "by nature the very substance of God, and having life in Himself, He is properly called Jehovah, the self-existent One."
+While he rejected the idea that Christ was a created being, he maintained: "There was a time when Christ proceeded forth and came from God, from the bosom of the Father (John 8:42; 1:18), but that time was so far back in the days of eternity that to finite comprehension it is practically without beginning."
+The nature of the Godhead, let alone the divinity of Christ, is too complex for human comprehension.
+Nonetheless, Waggoner's entire discussion on Christ and His righteousness was linked to the Sonship and thus the divinity of Christ.
 For Waggoner, the equality of Christ with God magnifies his condescension and humility in assuming humanity.
 In fact, Waggoner wrote: "Let no one, therefore, who honors Christ at all, give Him less honor than he gives the Father, for this would be to dishonor the Father by just so much; but let all, with the angels in heaven worship the Son, having no fear that they are worshiping and serving the creature instead of the Creator."
 The everlasting covenant promise God made to fallen Adam in the Garden of Eden (Gen. 3:15) was that Emmanuel—God with us—would "save His people from their sin" (Matt.
 1:21).
 Jesus fulfilled this promise in every aspect.

-"Think of it; God swore by Himself!
+Think of it; God swore by Himself!
 That is, He pledged Himself, and His own existence, to our salvation in Jesus Christ.
 He put Himself in pawn.
 His life for ours, if we are lost while trusting Him.
-His honour is at stake."
+His honour is at stake.

 Such an expanded concept on the length and breadth of the atonement had never been heard before from any pulpit.
 Ellen White declared it to be "a most precious message," a message that "was to bring more prominently before the world the uplifted Saviour, the sacrifice for the sins of the whole world.
 It presented justification through faith in the Surety; it invited the people to receive the righteousness of Christ, which is made manifest in obedience to all the commandments of God."